 Each year the Board will establish a meeting calendar.
 The Board traditionally meets on the second Thursday of February, April, May, June, August, October and December.
-A date in September will be designated for a Trustee planning workshop.
-The place of the regular meeting will be at the office of the association; however, meetings in greater Minnesota may be scheduled.
-A Trustee may be included in a meeting by telephone and is considered present for purposes of determining a quorum and participating in all proceedings.
+A date in October will be designated for a Trustee planning workshop.
+The place of the regular meeting will be at the office of the association, though meetings in greater Minnesota may be scheduled.
+A Trustee may attend a meeting by telephone or interactive technology and is considered present for purposes of determining a quorum and participating in all proceedings.